mpicbg-csbd/unet-smfish-seg/notes/notes.md

 I avoid this problem by keeping everything in a single directory :)

-# IGNORE: PROBLEM: Some of my simple tests require unet, but not keras or any model.
+# IGNORE: PROBLEM: Some of my simple tests require unet
+, but not keras or any model.
 Just the generators!
 The generators have no dependence on keras!
 Should I separate them?

 We've factored out a lot of the unet stuff into patchmaker.py and datasets.py, but we're keeping the generator in there for now.
 Where should it live?
 Generators require X,Y and train_params...